Which camps do I need to go to?

 - Video Audition – Still Accepting – Register Now

-It is highly advised that you attend a November or December camp before attending the final audition in April.
+It is highly advised that you attend a November or December camp before participating in the final audition.
 If you cannot attend a Nov/Dec camp, a video audition is allowed.
-Please contact email@example.com if you are unable to attend any of the Nov/Dec camps and need to send in a video.
+Please contact firstname.lastname@example.org if you are unable to attend any of the Nov/Dec camps and need to send in a video.

 Each camp is an audition camp.
 We do not have “callbacks” for the guard.
 You may attend any of the audition camps.
 There is no requirement to attend multiple camps — that’s up to you!